ethandcosta/ImageManipulator/README.md

 - Updated CLI scripts for the sunset image to save as new image formats
 - Added a new dragon image for testing
 - Added new methods in the ImageUtils class for parsing a non-PPM image into a Pixel 2D array and turning a Pixel 2D array back into the specified image format
-- = Added tests for all new implementations
+- Added tests for all new implementations

-### Provide the following below as arguments in the command line:
+### Provide the following below as arguments in the program arguments in IntelliJ (CLI):

 **Note: IT'S VERY IMPORTANT THAT THE QUOTATION MARKS REMAIN WHEN PASSING IN THE ARGUMENTS!**
 **Note: IT'S ALSO VERY IMPORTANT THAT WHEN RUNNING THE PROGRAM WITHOUT CLI ARGUMENTS AND TYPING IN THE CONSOLE, THAT THE SAME SYNTAX FOR THE COMMANDS BELOW ARE FOLLOWED _EXCEPT_ THAT THE QUOTES ARE REMOVED**